At a glance

 Like the other programs, WRS builds skills over time in a particular order.
 Its curriculum is broken into 12 steps or units, which can take between two and three years to complete.

 If your child is a struggling reader, it’s important to know why.
-Having him evaluated for learning and attention issues can help you understand.
-That’s also the only way he may be entitled to special education services at school.
+Having him evaluated for learning and thinking differences can help you understand.
+That’s also the only way he may be entitled to services at school.

 It’s also good to learn about other reading programs that schools use and how different approaches work.
 You may not be able to choose a particular program for your child at school.
 What matters most is that the program the school uses is based on Orton–Gillingham.